Renters (Reform) Bill: Your complete guide

 How will section 8 grounds change?

-This includes the introduction of a new mandatory ground for repeated rent arrears.
+The government plans to add a new mandatory ground for repeated rent arrears.
 This makes eviction mandatory where a tenant has been in at least two months’ rent arrears three times within the previous three years, regardless of the arrears balance at hearing.

 There is also a new ground that means landlords can apply section 8 to a tenancy if they wish to sell a property, or if they wish to allow their family members to move into a rental property.
 This can apply after a tenant has been in a property for at least six months.